DOM Manipulation

 after($selector, $html) Insert after element

-inner($selector, $html) Replace inner content (morph_inner)
+inner($selector, $html) Replace inner content (innerMorph mode)

-outer($selector, $html) Replace entire element (morph)
+outer($selector, $html) Replace entire element (outerMorph mode)

-replace($selector, $html) Quick replacement (no morph)
+replace($selector, $html) Quick replacement (outer mode, no morph)

 remove($selector) Remove element from DOM